alchemy-fullstack-js-summer-2018/budget-tracker/LAB-3.md

         - `POST /categories/<key>/expenses.json`
         - `PUT /categories/<key>/expenses/<expenseKey>.json`
         - `DELETE /categories/<key>/expenses/<expenseKey>.json`
-    - In the app, create a service method for each needed call (addCategory, addExpense, etc. etc.)
+    - In the service api, create a service method for each needed call (addCategory, addExpense, etc. etc.)
-    - **IMPORTANT!** You will need to update your reducer to convert `category.expenses` from an object to an array!
     - Use `superagent` (or `fetch`) to do AJAX
+1. Reducers
+    - **IMPORTANT!**
+        - You will need to update your reducer to convert `category.expenses` from an object to an array!
+        _ You _may_ want to change the category data pivot to live in the `CATEGORY_LOAD` action in `categories` reducer
 1. Add redux middleware
     - Add `thunk` _if needed_ (probably not) to compare to prior state _ Add `promise` middleware to simplify Promise-based actions and centralize loading and errors
     - Use `compose` to maintain redux dev tools (see class example)
+1. Action creators
+    - Redo actions creators using testing and jest module mocking
-1. Modify all the action creators to be async
+    - Modify all the action creators to be async
 1. Track loading state and display in a `Loading` component
 1. Track error state for any async errors and display in a `Error` component